Elizabeth, Darren, and Ibrahim share on-call duty rotating daily, and Elizabeth is on-call twice as many days as the others.

 - Select Participants.
 Participants may be users, groups, teams and escalations.
-In this example, Jack, Bob, and Jane are the participants.
+In this example, Elizabeth, Darren, and Ibrahim are the participants.
 A user or group can be included multiple times for more frequent participation in the rotation.
-Jack gets two rotations for every single rotation of Bob and Jane, so he has been selected twice.
+Elizabeth gets two rotations for every single rotation of Darren and Ibrahim, so she has been selected twice.
 Change the order of the participants by dragging and dropping the participants in the list.
 Each participant is assigned a color and is represented with that color in the schedule preview.

 - Select the rotation type.
-In this example, Bob, Jack, and Jane will be rotate daily.
+In this example, Elizabeth, Darren, and Ibrahim will rotate daily.

 - Verify the schedule.
 As rotations are defined, OpsGenie automatically calculates and displays who will be on-call and when.

 - Click “Save” to save the rotation.

 - You can go back to the On-Call Schedule module (Under the Main tab of your Team dashboard) and open, export, clone, edit, or delete your on-call schedules.